Azanore/Kiosk/documentation.md

 * Single kiosk, in‑café ordering only.
 * Categories: Hot Drinks, Cold Drinks, Pastries.
 (No sandwiches, no packs.)
-* Customers browse, customize basics, pay (Card or Counter/Cash), get an order number and printed receipt.
+* Customers browse products, pay (Card or Counter/Cash), get an order number; the kiosk shows a confirmation screen (large order number).
+Admin can reprint a receipt from the dashboard.
 * Admin: login, manage menu (basic CRUD + availability), view active orders and update statuses.

 ---